bruno-leal/covid19-portugal-data/tutorials/municipalities_data_scraping/article_scraping.md

 )
 ```

-Then, we can concatenate them into a single table containing all the data, perform some data cleaning and column renaming using **pandas** and finally we get a cleaned tidy table with all the info - concernig the municipalities - from the report.
+Then, we can concatenate them into a single table containing all the data, perform some data cleaning and column renaming using **pandas** and finally we get a cleaned tidy table with all the info - concerning the municipalities - from the report.

 ```python
 full_table = pd.concat(